Nelwhix/portfolio-api/README.md

 API to manage the projects on my portfolio [site](https://nelsonisioma.com).
 I learnt the following
 - Dockerizing a PHP api
 - Setting up mongodb, nginx and php-fpm
-- Using a service container to add dependencies
+- Using a service container to instantiate dependencies
 - JWT authentication